ADimeo/Faultynet/README.md

 Faultynet introduces a simple-to-use API that allows for the injection of different simulated network- and host-based faults.
 At this point in time only the ConfigFile fault controller is implemented, which injects faults based on definitions in a .yml file.
-For more details, see the [FaultControllersREADME](FaulControllersREADME.md) file.
+For more details on how to use this fault controller see the [FaultControllersREADME](FaulControllersREADME.md) file.
+For more implementation details see the [Documentation](Documentation.md) file.

 ## Hello World
 After installation, create a yml file with the following contents: